oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The Topology and Orchestration Specification for Cloud Applications (TOSCA) provides a language for describing application components and their relationships by means of a service topology, and for specifying the lifecycle management procedures for creation or modification of services using orchestration processes.
 The combination of topology and orchestration enables not only the automation of deployment but also the automation of the complete service lifecycle management.
 The TOSCA specification promotes a model-driven approach, whereby information embedded in the model structure (the dependencies, connections, compositions) drives the automated processes.

 #### Status:

+> The links in this section need to be reviewed to make sure they
+> point to the new OASIS website.

 This document was last revised or approved by the OASIS Topology and Orchestration Specification for Cloud Applications (TOSCA) TC on the above date.
 The level of approval is also listed above.
 Check the "Latest stage" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca#technical.

 TC members should send comments on this specification to the TC's email list.
 Others should send comments to the TC's public comment list, after subscribing to it by following the instructions at the "[Send A Comment](https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=tosca)" button on the TC's web page at https://www.oasis-open.org/committees/tosca/.